tracybrtn/README-generator/README.md

   - THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
 - WHEN I click on the links in the Table of Contents
   - THEN I am taken to the corresponding section of the README

+## Installation

+Use inquirer from your command line to answer questions about your project.
+That information will be used to generate the README.
+Run the following command at the root of the README-generator folder to initialize the application: `node index.js`.

+## Usage

+User should clone this repository from Github and download Node.
+From your terminal run commands `npm init` and `npm install inquirer`.
+Then you will be prompted a series of questions.

+## License

+This application is licensed under MIT.

+## Contributing

+If you would like to contribute to this project reach out to me.
+You can find my contact information in the [Questions](#questions) section.

+## Tests

+No testing information available at the moment.

+## Questions

+If you have any questions about this project, contact me at tracynburton@gmail.com.
+Don't forget to check out my other projects!
+Visit [my github](https://github.com/tracybrtn).